 Meet Kathleen, a Fashion Business alum who now works as Head Buyer at Harrolds!
 She told us about her time studying with us, how she worked her way up to Head Buyer, and her advice to anyone interested in working as a buyer

-What did you love most about studying at Melbourne School of Fashion?
+What did you love most about studying at Holmes Institute Fashion?

 I loved the teachers who then became mentors, and of course my classmates and the memorable connections that I made along the way.
-Melbourne School of Fashion gave us teachers and mentors who knew the industry so well because they’d been working in it for so long.
+Holmes Institute Fashion gave us teachers and mentors who knew the industry so well because they’d been working in it for so long.
 This meant we had real access to professionals in the industry and we got hands-on experience.

 Tell us a bit about your career history and how you got to where you are today